very-cool-name/blog-from-scratch/README.md

 ```

 ### Saving type info
-Let's go back to the constructor and use very simple type info - index of the type in the sequence. `size_t` is used for index type, because length of pack `sizeof...(Types..)` has this type, so we might as well use it for indexing.
+Let's go back to the constructor and use very simple type info - index of the type in the sequence. `size_t` is used for index type, because length of pack `sizeof...(Types..)` has this type.
+It'll be definetly enough to store our index, so let's use it.
 ```cpp
 template<typename...
 Types>
 class Variant {